-During the 2020 calendar year, the Board of Directors held 28 meetings.
-No director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors or of the committees of the Board of which he was a member.
-We attempt to schedule our Annual Meeting of stockholders at a time and date to accommodate attendance by our Board of Directors taking into account the directors' schedules.
+During the 2021 calendar year, the Board of Directors held 6 meetings.
+No director attended fewer than 75% of the aggregate of the total number of meetings of the Board of Directors held while such person was a member of the Board of Directors or of the committees of the Board of which he or she was a member during such person's tenure.
+We attempt to schedule our Annual Meeting of stockholders at a time and date to accommodate attendance by our Board of Directors, taking into account the directors' schedules.
 All directors are encouraged to attend our Annual Meeting of stockholders.
-The date of our last Annual Meeting was December 29, 2020.
-All but one of our then-appointed directors were present telephonically at our last annual meeting.
+The date of our last Annual Meeting was December 31, 2021.
+Seven of our then-appointed directors were present virtually at our last annual meeting.